MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Methodology

-In this research, we employ a novel decoding strategy to enhance the global context learning in our network, thus enabling it to detect multiple objects in a scene.
-The new decoding strategy combines two known decoding strategies, the progressive decoding strategy and an advanced version of the feedback strategy.
+\textbf{Recursive-Feedback Feature Refinement Decoder.} In this research, we employ a novel decoding strategy to enhance the global context learning in our network, thus enabling it to detect multiple objects in a scene.
+The new decoding strategy combines two known strategies: progressive decoding and an advanced version of the feedback strategy.
 The decoder progressively combines the multi-resolution feature maps from the lowest to the highest resolution.
-The advanced feedback decoding strategy is a recursive feedback mechanism that takes feedback from lower-resolution feature maps and applies it to all subsequent higher-resolution ones.
+The advanced feedback decoding strategy is a recursive feedback mechanism that takes feedback from lower-resolution feature maps and propagates it to all subsequent higher-resolution feature maps.
 This recursively preserves global information from lower-resolution feature maps, enabling strong contextual learning within the network.
-The proposed novel decoding strategy is illustrated in Figure~\ref{fig:new_decoding_stratgy}.
+The proposed novel decoding strategy is illustrated in \cref{fig:new_decoding_stratgy}.

 The decoder is responsible for decoding features and refining their representation.
 In the proposed network, the feature representation refinement process is performed by the Multi-Granularity Fusion Unit (MGFU) within the decoder.
-As shown in Figure~\ref{fig:methodology}, this unit combines the multi-scale feature maps generated by the ABSIUs and all outputs of previous MGFUs while enhancing their representation.
+As shown in \cref{fig:methodology}, this unit combines the multi-scale feature maps generated by the ABSIUs and all outputs of previous MGFUs while enhancing their representation.
 After aggregating all features in the last MGFU, they pass through a COD head to generate the final prediction map.
-This head applies up-sampling to restore the original spatial resolution, a 3$\times$3 convolutional layer to reduce the number of channels and refine features, and a 1$\times$1 convolutional layer to compress the channels into a single channel feature map.
+This head applies up-sampling to restore the original spatial resolution, a 3$\times$3 convolutional layer to reduce the number of channels and refine features, and a 1$\times$1 convolutional layer to compress the channels into a single-channel feature map.
 This feature map contains raw model logits.
-A sigmoid activation function is applied to normalize these predictions to the range [0, 1], representing the probability of each pixel belonging to the camouflaged object.
+A sigmoid activation function is applied to normalize these predictions to the [0, 1] range, representing the probability that each pixel belongs to the camouflaged object.